FreeScope of Work Checklist for Subcontractor TradesGet the free guide →

 Ductwork

 • Construction standard: SMACNA HVAC Duct Construction Standards — specify pressure class (typically Class 2" w.g. for low-pressure supply; Class 3" w.g. for return and exhaust).
-Sheet metal gauge must follow SMACNA table, not the sub's preference.
+Sheet metal gauge must follow the SMACNA table, not the sub's preference.

 • Duct liner: Specify internal duct liner requirements — acoustic liner on first 3m of supply and return ductwork from each AHU.
 Note: internal liner is not appropriate in high-humidity applications (kitchen exhaust, pool exhaust) — specify external insulation in those zones.